Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Relative and Non-compact TQFTs

 We will use the formalism of Johnson-Freyd and Scheimbauer in this paper.
 For application, see Section \ref{sectAppli}, we are interested in the case where $\ZZ_1$ is the trivial theory and $\ZZ_2$ is well defined on $n$-manifolds.
-The two notions should then agree, even though we do not know of a proof.
-If $\ZZ: Bord_n \to \CC$ is defined on $n$-manifolds, we will say oplax-$\ZZ$-twisted theory for oplax-$Triv$-$\ZZ\vert_{Bord_{n-1}}$-twisted theory.
+If $\ZZ: \Bord_n \to \CC$ is defined on $n$-manifolds, we will say oplax-$\ZZ$-twisted theory for oplax-$\Triv$-$\ZZ\vert_{\Bord_{n-1}}$-twisted theory.
+Under this extra hypothesis, which was made in \cite{FreedTeleman}, the notion of oplax-twisted field theory should agree with Lurie's notion of domain walls, see Remark \ref{rmkWillStewart}.